rkp8000/hypothesize/README.md

 5. Open any web browser and navigate to "localhost:8000/hypothesize".
 6. To stop *hypothesize* enter CTRL + c in the terminal window in which the server is running.

-### Basic features
+## Basic usage

-*hypothesize* is founded on a few basic principles:

 #### Documents and topics

-First, there are two kinds of objects to work with: *documents* and *topics*.
+*hypothesize* uses two kinds of objects: *documents* and *topics*.
 Documents are typically published journal articles or reports, and topics are text files for your notes and organization that get rendered into simple webpages when you save them.
+You can search, browse, or add new documents on the *document search page* and you can search, browse, or add new topics on the *topic search page*.

 #### Keys